Sunday, September 4, 2011

 Online Activities

-My main weblog listed above contains links to all supporting course handouts and assignments, including a noninteractive blog-page devoted to this course and its accompanying documents (“Q&A’s: Philosophy of Music”).
-I encourage students to visit regularly all student blogs related to this class (see writing option 1b below) and leave civil, productive, and engaging comments.
-Also, since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own frequently evolving and tentative views for this online medium.
+My main blog listed above contains links to all supporting course handouts and assignments, including a noninteractive blog-page that lists weekly reading/writing assignments for this course (“Ethics & Animals”).
+Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own frequently evolving views for this online medium.

 Class Policies and Expectations